nov05/udacity-deep-reinforcement-learning/python/baselines/README.md

 More thorough tutorial on virtualenvs and options can be found [here](https://virtualenv.pypa.io/en/stable/)

-## Tensorflow versions
-The master branch supports Tensorflow from version 1.4 to 1.14.
-For Tensorflow 2.0 support, please use tf2 branch.

 ## Installation
 - Clone the repo and cd into it:
     ```bash
     git clone https://github.com/openai/baselines.git
     cd baselines
     ```
 - If you don't have TensorFlow installed already, install your favourite flavor of TensorFlow.
-In most cases, you may use
+In most cases,
     ```bash
-    pip install tensorflow-gpu==1.14 # if you have a CUDA-compatible gpu and proper drivers
+    pip install tensorflow-gpu # if you have a CUDA-compatible gpu and proper drivers
     ```
     or
     ```bash
-    pip install tensorflow==1.14
+    pip install tensorflow
     ```
-    to install Tensorflow 1.14, which is the latest version of Tensorflow supported by the master branch.
+    should be sufficient.
 Refer to [TensorFlow installation guide](https://www.tensorflow.org/install/) for more details.

 - Install baselines package